 The smiles on their faces when they got to see a brand new fluffy chick, or admire the sleek black plumage of an adult petrel were unforgettable.
 For most, this was their first up close interaction with a petrel – and it quickly became the highlight of their entire trip.

 I had a wonderful experience out on Aotea and I adored working with these amazing birds.
 I also loved seeing first-hand the power of advocacy.
 Getting to facilitate interactions between people and petrels gave me an incredible sense of hope for the future of this endangered species.

 What’s the Predator Free Apprenticeship Programme?

-The Predator Free Apprenticeship Programme kicked off in late 2020, as a result of Jobs for Nature funding from the Department of Conservation.
+The Predator Free Apprentice Programme kicked off in late 2020, as a result of Jobs for Nature funding from the Department of Conservation.
 There are currently 64 apprentices placed with a range of host organisations around New Zealand.
 The two-year programme gives people experience and training in predator control.
 It’s growing the experts of the future that will help us meet the 2050 target.